HowTo: Node Red – Switch the Raspberry Pi screen on and off

 In the following list you will find all the parts you need to implement this article.

-By importing the NodeRed code below, the view shown below will be added to your dashboard.
-For this to work, you should have already installed and configured the dashboard node.
-You can find information about this in the following article.
+Importing the NodeRed code below will add the view shown below to your dashboard.
+For this to work you should already have the dashboard node installed and configured.
+You can find more information about this in the following article.

 Information on how to import the NodeRed code into your NodeRed instance is summarized in the following article.